CPA vs CPS: Cost Per Action vs Cost Per Sale in Affiliate Marketing (2026)

 Here are some examples of offers with a CPA payment model from Maxbounty:

-As you can see a lot of those CPA offers are in the $1.6-$2.4 range, with the exception of the first one which pays a whooping $26 per lead (or action).
+As you can see in the image above, many of those CPA offers are in the $1.6-$2.4 range.
+Only the first one pays a whooping $26 per lead (or action).

-Every offer on that list will pay you (the affiliate) that fixed amount of money for every lead that you send via your affiliate link.
+Every offer on that list will pay you (the affiliate) a fixed amount of money for every lead generated through your affiliate link.

-For most of those offers all that’s required is for someone to complete just One field on the advertiser’s landing page (usually email address).
+For most of those offers, someone needs to complete just one field on the advertiser’s landing page (usually email address).

-After the visitors sign up and complete the action via your affiliate link, you get paid that CPA rate, and it will add to your balance in the affiliate network that you work with.
+Your payment is charged at that CPA rate after visitors complete the action via your link.
+The money will add to your balance in the affiliate network you work with.

 It sure is.
-That’s why a ton of affiliates prefer the CPA model, they don’t have to sell anything, and they still get paid.
+That’s why a ton of affiliates prefer the CPA model: they don’t have to sell anything and still get paid.
 Awesome.

 But wait, what about that $26 CPA offer?

-It’s the same concept there too, so you still get paid on a cost per action basis is just that the users that you send will have to complete more fields than just adding their email or zip code.
+It’s the same concept there, too, so you still get paid on a cost per action basis.
+The only difference is that the users will have to complete more fields than adding their email or zip code.

-Usually, those financial CPA offers will ask people for a ton of info such as full name, address, email, telephone number, even SSN, that’s why they pay so much.
+Usually, those financial CPA offers will ask people for a ton of info.
+They could ask for full name, address, email, telephone number, even SSN, that’s why they pay so much.

 What is CPS?

-CPS stands for Cost Per Sale.
-Meaning that an affiliate will get paid whenever someone buys a product or service through their affiliate link.
+CPS, or Cost Per Sale, means an affiliate receives payment whenever someone buys a product or service through their affiliate link.

-Usually, affiliate CPS products have an average of 1% conversion rate, which yeah it’s not that great, since you can get 15%-20% or even more with CPA offers.
+Usually, affiliate CPS products have an average conversion rate of 1%, which is not that great, since you can get 15%- 20% or even more if you find the right CPA offers.

-There are many things involved that will decide your conversion rate, but you at least want to avoid promoting CPS affiliate scam products.
+Many factors will determine your conversion rate, but you at least want to avoid promoting CPS affiliate scam products.

 Here are some examples of CPS offers from the AdCombo affiliate network:

-As you can see the CPS payouts are huge, compared to CPA ones.
+As you can see, the CPS payouts are much larger than the CPA payouts.

-I would advise anyone to at least try out promoting CPS offers once, and see how it goes, sure the CPA ones are easier, but the profits you get from pay per sale (PPS) offers are amazing.
+I advise anyone to try out promoting CPS offers once and see how it goes.
+Sure, the CPA ones are easier, but the profits you get from pay-per-sale (PPS) offers are amazing.

 CPA vs CPS: What to Choose?

-Well, obviously you will have to compare the two payment options, and what a better way than creating a CPS vs CPA pros and cons list:
+Well, obviously, you will have to compare the two payment options, and what better way than creating a CPS vs CPA pros and cons list:

 • Great for beginner affiliates